cohenoa/biosignalen/README.md

 # 2. Execution #
 ## 2.1.
 Input folder preparation
 Before executing the program, prepare an _input folder_ named `Data` within the `BioSiganLen` folder, which will contain your input data files.
+The data can be the results from any computational analysis (including machine learning and statistical techniques).
-The format of the input file is an excel file (.xlsx suffix) containing two essential worksheets: 'G', 'L' and 'ErrorLimitLambda':
+The format of the input file is an excel file (.xlsx suffix) containing two essential worksheets:
+* 'G' - in our case these are the protein scores values; in general this represnts gene\protein\other molecules score
+* 'L' - in our case this is the amplitude of the process; in general scores of any pattern
+* 'ErrorLimitLambda':
 - In the 'G' worksheet, each row represents a protein: the “UID” column lists the protein name, and the subsequent columns contain the scores for each process (here, the surprisal‑analysis scores).
 - In the 'L' worksheet, we see for each cell line the treatment details: compound added, mathcing dosage and time, followed by [TBD]
 - The 'ErrorLimitLambda' worksheet contains a single value [TBD]